 Decreasing testosterone levels is a normal phenomenon in men as they age.
-Close to a third of all men over the age of 75 have lower-than-normal testosterone levels.
+Close to one-third of all men over the age of 75 have lower-than-normal testosterone levels, according to the Mayo Clinic.
 However, low testosterone levels can occur in men of any age.
 An underlying health problem such as obesity, a pituitary gland disorder, or an injury can reduce testosterone levels.
-Cancer treatments also may be a cause.
+Cancer treatments may also be a cause.

 You may be tempted to test your testosterone levels using one of the home testosterone testing products you’ve seen advertised.
 Before you try a test kit, make sure you understand: